Ahmadreza-SY/TCP-CI/Readme.md

 In this section, we explain how to install and set up Understand for our script to obtain a file with `.und` format which is the output of Understand's analysis.
 Note that this project needs Understand's database for extracting features and won't work without it.

 #### Installing Understand's CLI
 You can download the latest stable version of Understand from [this link](https://licensing.scitools.com/download).
-In order to run this project, you need to add the `und` command to your PATH environment variable so the `und` command is recognized in the shell. `und` is located in the `bin` directory of Understand's software.
+To run this project, you need to add the `und` command to your PATH environment variable so the `und` command is recognized in the shell. `und` is located in the `bin` directory of Understand's software.

 ```bash
 export PATH="$PATH:/path/to/understand/scitools/bin/linux64"